Parish of St Matthew the Apostle,

 Douglas, Isle of Man

 Music has always been very important at St. Matthew's as one of the ways in which we express our worship.
 Our main Sunday service is always a Sung Mass and full congregational participation is encouraged.
-We use a variety of Mass settings (see below) and mainly hymns from the English Hymnal.
+We use a variety of Mass settings (see below) and mainly hymns from the New English Hymnal and New English Praise.

 Additionally we will often have soloists or guest choirs to enhance our worship for special occasions.
 It is important for choirs to have the opportunity to experience sacred works being used as an integral part of the liturgy rather than just a concert performance and that opportunity is available at St. Matthew's.
 Local choirs which have sung during the Mass include the Tallis Consort and King William's College.